Praisecodes/Praisecodes/README.md

 ### 💫 About Me:
 - Experienced software developer with expertise in web and mobile application development.
-- Skilled in Typescript, JavaScript, React, NextJS, React Native, TailwindCSS, and Node.js.
+- Skilled in Typescript, JavaScript, React, NextJS, React Native, TailwindCSS, Laravel and NestJS.
 - Specializes in using these technologies to build robust, scalable, and responsive applications.
 - Expertise in Typescript for building complex applications.
 - Experienced in React for building modern, responsive UIs.